SoftwareGuy/Ignorance/README.md

 You only need `IgnoranceTransport.dll` plus the Redist folder if you're building from source.
 The PDB/MDB files are debugging symbols and are optional.
 You DO NOT need `UnityEngine.dll` or `Mirror.Runtime.dll` from the output directory.

 ## Compatibility
-**x64 Runtime Platforms only!
-This is due to the dependencies only being compiled for x64.**
+- Android ARMv7 and ARM64, Windows x64, Mac OS x64, Linux x64. x86 (32Bit) Build Targets not supported.
-Tested and confirmed working on Unity LTS 2017.4, the recommended version of Unity to use with Mirror.
+- Tested and confirmed working on Unity LTS 2017.4, the recommended version of Unity to use with Mirror 2017.
-May work with newer versions of Unity as long as Mirror supports them.
+- Newer versions of Unity such as 2018 require the Mirror 2018 branch of this transport.

 ## Dependencies
 Ignorance relies on [ENet-CSharp](https://github.com/nxrighthere/ENet-CSharp) to do most of the heavy-lifting.
 I simply hook into the wrapper and perform magic tricks to make it all work.